Considering the benefits of TSA PreCheck and if the program may be right for you?

 - There is no age restriction to enroll in this program.
 Parents and legal guardians who have TSA PreCheck may be joined by children under the age of 12.

 - Any violations of the program terms and conditions will result in the termination of your membership.

 - You may still be selected for additional screening at the airport.
 Having a Trusted Traveler Membership does not get you off the hook!

 You may have heard about this program but aren’t sure if TSA PreCheck is worth it.
 And particularly if the cost of TSA PreCheck is worth it.
 The answer is that it really depends.

 How much traveling do you do in an average year?
 If you go on more than a few flights a year, then it may be worth it.
-In fact, according to a recent study, 92% of TSA PreCheck members believe the fee is worth it.

 In fact, people said they believe the benefits of PreCheck are so well worth it that they would pay nearly three times the current cost!